ZhnZhn/ZhnZhn.github.io/README.md

 For example, for loading data from Quandl without API Key exists some restriction on frequency and amount of queries (50 per day/1 at a time) and can be deprecated, according to Quandl.
 With API Key it is possible to make (50 000 per day/1 at a time).
 It's free of charge to receive.
 Quandl premium free sample data can be requested only with user's API Key.

 Data providers API Keys can be set on the **tab ApiKeys, dialog Settings**.
-Also for loading data from data providers with HTTP protocol required HTTPS proxy server, by default settled in the **dialog Settings**.
-There is three UI theme in web app ERC: **Dark**, **Light**, and **Sand** can be set on **tab Options, dialog Settings**.
+Also for loading data from data providers with HTTP protocol required **HTTPS proxy server**, by default settled in the **dialog Settings**.

+There is three UI theme in the web app ERC: **Dark**, **Light**, and **Sand** can be set on **tab Options, dialog Settings**.
 All user's settings keep in browser's memory only for a current web session.

-More details and requirements about data providers can be found in [web app ERC](https://zhnzhn.github.io) **pane About** and provider's websites.
+More details and requirements about data providers can be found in the [web app ERC](https://zhnzhn.github.io) **pane About** and provider's websites.

 ### Attention
 For one item from **Dialog** can be only one **Chart item** in a container.
-If you want to change query parameters for it, close the chart in the container and load data again.
+If you want to change a date period, please, use **Highcharts zoom option** or close the chart in the container and load data again.
-More information about data can be found **tab Info** on a **Chart item**.
+More information about data can be found a **tab Info, Chart item**.

 ## License
 This project is licensed under [BSD 3-Clause License](http://opensource.org/licenses/BSD-3-Clause).
 Copyright (c) 2016-present, Yevhenii Molodyi.